OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

         * The application will verify that it is a public one (see the hint provided in the next paragraph with the python code sample).
     * For domain name:
         1. The application will verify that it is a public one by trying to resolve the domain name against the DNS resolver that will only resolve internal domain name.
 Here, it must return a response indicating that it do not know the provided domain because the expected value received must be a public domain.
-        2. To prevent the `DNS pinning` attack described into this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf), the application will retrieve all the IP adddresses behind the domain name provided (taking records *A* + *AAAA* for IPv4 + IPv6) and it will apply the same verification described in the previous point about IP addresses.
+        2. To prevent the `DNS pinning` attack described in this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf), the application will retrieve all the IP adddresses behind the domain name provided (taking records *A* + *AAAA* for IPv4 + IPv6) and it will apply the same verification described in the previous point about IP addresses.
-3. The application will receive the protocol to use for the request via a dedicated input parameter for which it will verify the value against a allowed list of protocols (`HTTP` or `HTTPS`).
+3. The application will receive the protocol to use for the request via a dedicated input parameter for which it will verify the value against an allowed list of protocols (`HTTP` or `HTTPS`).
 4. The application will receive the parameter name for the token to pass to the *TargetedApplication* via a dedicated input parameter for which it will only allow the characters set `[a-z]{1,10}`.
 5. The application will receive the token itself via a dedicated input parameter for which it will only allow the characters set `[a-zA-Z0-9]{20}`.
 6. The application will receive and validate (from a security point of view) any business data needed to perform a valid call.
-7. The application will build the HTTP POST request **using only validated informations** and will send it (*the application will do not forget to disable the support for [redirection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections) in the web client used*).
+7. The application will build the HTTP POST request **using only validated informations** and will send it (*don't forget to disable the support for [redirection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections) in the web client used*).

 **Hints for the step 2 regarding the verification on an IP address:**